Youngercy/Chenyu-Fang/content/publication/paper4/index.md

 ---
-title: 'An example conference paper'
+title: 'The Role of Voluntary Collective Action in China’s Rural Land Development'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Zhou, L.
+  - de Vries W. T.
-  - admin
+  - Gao, F.
-  - Robert Ford
+  - Fang, C.*

 # Author notes (optional)
 #author_notes: